Jayesh911/Algovisualz/README.md

 Meet the Algorithms This application supports the following algorithms:

-Dijkstra's Algorithm : the father of pathfinding algorithms; guarantees the shortest path Breath-first Search: a great algorithm; guarantees the shortest path Dfs:not optimal
+Dijkstra's Algorithm : the father of pathfinding algorithms; guarantees the shortest path Breath-first Search: a great algorithm; guarantees the shortest path DFS : not optimal because it explores one path deeply before considering alternatives